-9 In the EFSA calculator drift reducing nozzles reduces the drift by 50%.
+13 In the EFSA calculator drift reducing nozzles reduces the drift by 50%.

-Manual harvest (8 hour Vegetables (brassica, No A realistic re-entry interscenario) bulb, fruiting, legume), val should be within the

-strawberries PHI

-Searching, reaching, Pome and stone fruit, No Yes

-picking including crop- berries, Christmas trees

-ping, reduction and

-propping (8 hours)

-Cutting, sorting, bun- Ornamentals Yes Yes

-dling, carrying (8 h)

-^{}list not exhaustive When the re-entry interval is within PHI it should not be stated on the label.
+scenario) bulb, fruiting, legume), strawberries val should be within the PHI Searching, reaching, picking including crop- ping, reduction and propping (8 hours) Pome and stone fruit, berries, Christmas trees No Yes Cutting, sorting, bun- dling, carrying (8 h) Ornamentals Yes Yes list not exhaustive When the re-entry interval is within PHI it should not be stated on the label.
 A re-entry interval exceeding the PHI reflects unacceptable exposure at harvest and the PPP cannot be authorised.
 All the other re-entry intervals in the Table should be stated on the label.

 Re-entry is calculated from the equation for dermal exposure with an extra factor for decay using dissipation time or half-life.
-A default dissipation half-life of 30 days should be used for organic substances only if no DT{50} value or half-life data representative of the supported use(s)10 are reported.
+A default dissipation half-life of 30 days should be used for organic substances only if no DT{50} value or half-life data representative of the supported use(s)14 are reported.
 Link to a spreadsheet for calculation of re-entry will be available.